25 of the Best Irish Comedians: The Irish Humour

 3. Graham Norton

-Graham Norton is undoubtedly one of Irelands most famous comedians, but his success is not by chance.
-A quick witted personality and excellent comedic timing has allowed Norton to interview A-listers for over 15 years on The Graham Norton Show.
+Graham Norton is undoubtedly one of Ireland’s most famous comedians, but his success is not by chance.
+A quick-witted personality and excellent comedic timing have allowed Norton to interview A-listers for over 15 years on ‘The Graham Norton Show‘.

-He is a favourite interviewer of many celebrities due to his humour and relaxed interviewing style, there is no malice in his interviews to get a headline quote, it is more comparable to a chat with a friend and is why his guest are always so excited to feature.
-No one is too famous to poke fun at and its quite refreshing to see celebrities enjoy themselves in a much more relaxed setting than your average late night chat show.
+He is a favourite interviewer of many celebrities due to his humour and relaxed interviewing style.
+There is no malice in his interviews to get a headline quote; it is more comparable to a chat with a friend and is why his guests are always so excited to feature.

-In his earlier career Norton appeared as fan favourite Fr.
-Noel Furlong in Father Ted, and has recently appeared in Holding (2022), a TV adaption of his own book.
-Norton also did voice work for Disney’s ‘Soul’ in 2020.
+In his earlier career, Norton appeared as fan favourite Fr.
+Noel Furlong in ‘Father Ted‘, and has recently appeared in ‘Holding‘ (2022), a TV adaption of his own book.
+Norton also did voice work for Disney’sSoul‘ in 2020.
+With his experience in acting, presenting, and publishing fictional novels, Norton is undoubtedly one of Ireland’s greatest success stories.

 2. Dermot Morgan

-Morgan’s lead role as Father Ted in one of the most popular Irish TV shows of all times.
+Morgan’s most famous role throughout his career was as Father Ted on one of the most popular Irish TV shows of all time.
 His tragic death cut short his ambitious career, but his legacy is still strong in Ireland.
-The hit show is still a staple of Irish and UK television, with annual reruns and high ratings to this day.
+The hit show ‘Father Ted‘ is still a staple of Irish and UK television, with annual reruns and high ratings to this day.

-Morgan’s career had just skyrocketed with the success of Fr.
-Ted, and he was in talks to produce more sitcoms.
-The Show won 2 BAFTA’s for best comedy in 1996 and 1999, and Morgan won best actor.
-Morgan and Pauline McLynn won the British Television Award for Best TV Comedy Actor and Actress respectively in 1996.
+Morgan’s career had just skyrocketed with the success of ‘Fr.
+Ted‘, and he was in talks to produce more sitcoms.
+The Show won 2 BAFTAs for best comedy in 1996 and 1999, and Morgan won best actor.
+Morgan and Pauline McLynn won the British Television Award for Best TV Comedy Actor and Actress, respectively, in 1996.

 Morgan again won the British Television Award for Best TV Comedy Actor posthumously in 1999.
-The President of Ireland Mary McAleese as well as Former President Mary Robinson were just two of many esteemed guests who attended his funeral.
-Today his legacy is carried on by his family as well as fans who host the ‘Ted Fest’ each year on Inis Mór.
+The President of Ireland, Mary McAleese, and Former President, Mary Robinson, were just two of many esteemed guests who attended his funeral.

-Some of Dermot Morgans best moments on Father Ted
+Some of Dermot Morgan’s best moments on Father Ted

 1. Brendan Grace

-Entertaining a nation for over 40 years, Brendan Grace is undoubtedly one of the top Irish comedians of all time, fully embracing the Irish sense of humour while adding his own distinctive twist.
+Entertaining the nation for over 40 years, Brendan Grace is undoubtedly one of the top Irish comedians of all time.
+He is known for fully embracing the Irish sense of humour while adding his own distinctive twist.
 One of Grace’s most popular reoccurring gags was the character of Botler, the hilarious school boy.

-Grace was also a gifted singer, his version of ‘combine harvester’ was a number one hit in Ireland.
+Grace was also a gifted singer, his version of ‘Combine Harvester’ was a number one hit in Ireland.
 In fact at age 18 he formed a show band called ‘The Gingermen’ and toured Ireland, before he would tour as a comedian.

-Alongside his many live shows that have since been televised, Grace appeared as Fr.
-Stack alongside Dermot Morgan in an episode of Father Ted as well as Big Sean in another comedy favourite Killinaskully
+In addition to his many live shows that have since been televised, Grace appeared as Father Stack alongside Dermot Morgan in an episode of ‘Father Ted‘ and as Big Sean in another comedy favourite, ‘Killinaskully.

 Grace battled illness in his final years, but continued to tour despite his difficulties.
 Brendan Grace passed away in 2019 aged 68, forever remembered as Irelands most popular live comedian. .
 Brendan’s life was described in detail by the Irish Times in an obituary after his death.